-The Milwaukee Bucks are well and truly in the playoff picture after defeating the Indiana Pacers 99-85 for the team’s fifth straight victory.
+The Milwaukee Bucks are well and truly in the playoff picture after defeating the Indiana Pacers 99-85 for their fifth straight victory.

-The Bucks were led by Giannis Antetokounmpo and Khris Middleton who finished with 21 points apiece.
+The Bucks were led by Giannis Antetokounmpo and Khris Middleton who finished with 21 points each.

 Paul George meanwhile finished with 18 points and 11 rebounds in 42 minutes of play, his second highest total time on the court this season.

 The Pacers started the game strongly with a 14-3 run and shot nearly 58 percent from the field, but couldn’t hold off the fast-finishing Bucks who trailed by just four at the end of the first period.

 The game lay in the balance in the second quarter as neither side could build any sustainable momentum.